buyanghc/PrivScan/README.md

 | Shorten policy                   | 4.320  | 4.040     | 5.010     | 4.457  |
 | Draw results on image            | 0.400  | 0.430     | 0.440     | 0.423  |
 | **Total time**                   | 8.630  | 9.200     | 9.320     | 9.050  |

+---

+## ☁️ SEEPRIVACY API Remote Deployment

+The core framework behind PrivScan — [SEEPRIVACY](https://www.usenix.org/conference/usenixsecurity24/presentation/pan-shidong-hope) — is deployed remotely as a containerized API.

+We use **Google Cloud Build** to perform remote image builds and deploy the backend service to **Google Cloud Run**, ensuring compatibility and scalability across platforms.